ndhalvad/Custom-Directive/README.md

 3) template: By this property we can defines the content that should be output from the directive.
 We can include HTML, data binding expressions, and even other directives too.
 4) templateUrl: This property will provides the path to the template that should be used by the directive.
 It can be optionally contain a DOM element id when templates are defined in <script> tags.
 5) controller: We can associate our controller to the directive template using this property
 6) link: Use this properties when we need to perform any action OR event with function which used for DOM manipulation tasks.
 7) transclude: Will used to whether to transfer and include the original child content of the directive's HTML markup in the destination markup which is defined in the template.

+**Some basic fundamental of scope**
+When we are setting scope: true in directive, and directive is custom, the scope of the directive could be in Isolated scope, It means the directive does not share a scope with the controller; both directive and controller have their own scope.
+Angular js will create a new scope for that directive.
+That means any changes made to the directive scope will not reflect back in parent controller.

+`<` is for one-way binding and available since v1.5.
+`@` pass string value, one way binding.
+These strings support {{}} expressions for interpolated values.
+`=` pass object, 2 ways binding.
+The model in parent scope is linked to the model in the directive's isolated scope.
+`&` pass a method into your directive's scope so that it can be called within your directive.
+Also can pass data from directive to controller.

 **index.html code**
 ```html
 <body ng-controller="mainController">